Leody Taveras Player Props: Rangers vs. Guardians

 Leody Taveras At The Plate

-- Among qualified hitters, he ranks 13th in batting average, while his on-base percentage ranks 56th and he is 43rd in slugging.
+- Among qualified hitters in MLB, he ranks 13th in batting average, 54th in on-base percentage, and 39th in slugging.

+- Taveras has picked up a hit in 50 of 77 games this year, with multiple hits 24 times.

-- Taveras has driven in a run in 23 games this season (30.3%), including 10 games with more than one RBI (13.2%).
-He has also driven home three or more of his team's runs in six contests.
+- Taveras has had an RBI in 24 games this year (31.2%), including 10 multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.